Psychology Summer Courses

 3 credits

-A systematic examination of the methods and content of psychology as a life science.
-A survey of history and development, principles, and theories of psychology related to sensation and perception, learning, cognition, motivation, developmental, personality, abnormal, and social psychology.
-Lab fee.
+This course offers a systematic examination of the methods and content of psychology as a life science, and a survey of the history and development, principles, and theories of psychology related to sensation and perception, learning, cognition, motivation, developmental, personality, abnormal, and social psychology.

 CRN: 14948